thycotic/dsv-docs/product/QuickStart/obtaincli/index.md

 While not required, adding the location of the executable to your PATH environment variable enables you to invoke `thy` without specifying its path or having to pre-pend `.\`

-* For Windows, press the Windows key and type “edit environment variables”.
+* For Windows, press the Windows key and type "edit environment variables".
 Select the offered item.

   In the Environment Variables dialog, under the System Variables section, select the Path and click edit.